lyon-fnal/docker/README.md

+# NOTE:
+I no longer use nor update these images.
+See lyon-fnal/devenv instead.

 # Docker for HEP Code Development and Analysis

 **Abstract:** Development and execution environments are difficult to create and maintain.
 The traditional way of using a machine configured by administrators or yourself is giving way to more agile environments, of which the current state-of-the-art are software *containers*.
 Today, *Docker* is the most popular implementation of a container system.
 This document and repository offer an environment for Muon *g-2* code development and execution using Docker containers allowing for ease of setup, reproducibility, and compatibility on practically any modern host computer.